Easy Sauteed Zucchini

 Yes.
 Finely dice the onion, and then add it with the zucchini in step one.
 Alternatively, you can use scallions or chives (adding in with the herbs.)

-Fresh zucchini is a low-calorie-density food and has zeaxanthin and lutein (both carotenoids) that are helpful to protect skin and slow or lower risk of cardiovascular disease.
+Fresh zucchini is a low-calorie-density food and has zeaxanthin and lutein (both carotenoids) that are helpful to protect skin.
 It can also improve digestion.
 Overall this dish is low in calories (56 per serving) and suitable for keto and diabetic diets (4 grams net carbs.)

 Yes!
 You can use yellow summer squash or even pattypan squash for this recipe instead of zucchini.
 For pattypan, make sure to cut it into small wedges, and wait to add the garlic in step three until the squash is softened.